obeli-sk/demo-stargazers/webhook/README.md

 This webook endpoint receives Star events of a configured repository, triggers `star-added` or `star-removed` [workflows](wit/deps/workflow-interface/workflow.wit).

+## Prerequisites

-## Security
+### Security
 It is advised to [verify each webhook request](https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries).
 Set up the shared secret and export it as an environemnt variable:
 ```sh
 export GITHUB_WEBHOOK_SECRET="..."
 ```
-Then in [obelisk.toml](../obelisk.toml) verify that the variable is forwarded:
+Then in your `obelisk.toml` verify that the variable is forwarded:
 ```toml
 [[webhook_endpoint]]
 name = "webhook"
 env_vars = ["GITHUB_WEBHOOK_SECRET"]
 ```

-The verification can be turned off for testing purposes in [obelisk.toml](../obelisk.toml):
+The verification can be turned off for testing purposes in your `obelisk.toml`:
 ```toml
 [[webhook_endpoint]]
 name = "webhook"
 env_vars = ["GITHUB_WEBHOOK_INSECURE=true"]
 ```

-## Exposing the HTTP server
+### Exposing the HTTP server
 The endpoint must be publicly available in order for GitHub to be able to send the events.
 Either deploy the Obelisk server on a VPS, or use a tunneling software.